Pool, Hot Tub, & Sauna Safety During COVID-19

 Given that the virus is a new one, experts cannot say with absolute certainty that it will be safe.
 However, most authorities believe that pool and spa waters that are adequately disinfected should not spread the disease.
 A bigger risk will be the face-to-face interaction between individual users of the pools and spas.
+The latest from the WHO on pool safety supports this advice.

 Continue following all the regular advice about not shaking hands and coughing/sneezing into a tissue and disposing of it immediately.